ai/evil-blocks/README.md

 $('@tasks')
 ```

-With this attributes you can easily change interface style
+With these attributes you can easily change interface style
 and be sure in scripts:

 ```haml
 .big-button@addButton
 ```

-Of course, Evil Block doesn’t force you to use only this selectors.
+Of course, Evil Block doesn’t force you to write only these selectors.
-You can any attributes, that you like.
+You can use any attributes, that you like.

 [Role Block Haml]: https://github.com/vladson/role_block_haml

 ## Blocks

-You should split your interface to independent controls and mark them
+You should split your interface into independent controls and mark them
 with `data-block`:

 ```haml